LEARNAcademy/syllabus/javascript/arrays.md

 ### Mutators

-Mutator methods modify the array that the method is called on.
+Mutator methods modify the array the method is called on.
 When working with mutators it is important to remember the output of the method action will not always be the array.
 To see the effect of the mutator method we can call the variable containing the array.

 **.push(value)**